dayanbatuofu/icra2023/README.md

 * ./validation_scripts/closedloop_traj_generation_HD_tanh.py: use value network (tanh as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
 * ./validation_scripts/closedloop_traj_generation_HD_relu.py: use value network (relu as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
 * ./validation_scripts/closedloop_traj_generation_HD_sine.py: use value network (sine as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
-* ./validation_scripts/trajectory_with_value_HD_tanh.py: visualize generalization and saftety performance for value network (tanh as activation function), data used for paper is ready
+* ./validation_scripts/trajectory_with_value_HD_tanh.py: visualize generalization and saftety performance for value network (tanh as activation function), data used for paper is ready.
 * ./validation_scripts/trajectory_with_value_HD_relu.py: visualize generalization and saftety performance for value network (relu as activation function).
 * ./validation_scripts/trajectory_with_value_HD_sine.py: visualize generalization and saftety performance for value network (sine as activation function).
 * ./validation_scripts/model: experimental model in the paper.